dapphub/dapptools/README.md

 other Unix-likes.

-These commands will install Nix, add the DappHub "channel", and install `hsevm`.
+These commands will install Nix, add the DappHub "channel", and install `hevm`.
 The channel has cached binaries for Linux and OS X.

     $ curl https://nixos.org/nix/install | sh
     $ nix-channel --add https://nix.dapphub.com/pkgs/dapphub
     $ nix-channel --update
-    $ nix-env -iA dapphub.hsevm
+    $ nix-env -iA dapphub.hevm

 This Nix channel can also be used to install [`dapp`](https://github.com/dapphub/dapp), our development tool: